 Via the city’s three-year Denveright outreach and planning effort, input from thousands of Denverites has resulted in plans for a more inclusive, connected and healthy city, for all of us who live here today, as well as our neighbors of tomorrow.

 The first plan drafts were available for review and feedback from August 6 through October 31, 2018.
 The second public review period ran from January 7 to February 27, 2019.
-Nearly 2,700 of you have offered feedback about the ideas in the drafts, via online and paper surveys and at our office hours throughout the city.
-We reviewed your feedback and have updated the plans accordingly.
+Nearly 2,700 of you have offered feedback about the ideas in the drafts, via online and paper surveys and at office hours.
+We reviewed your feedback and updated the plans accordingly.
 City Council has adopted Comprehensive Plan 2040 and Blueprint Denver, and will review Game Plan for a Healthy City in the coming weeks.

 One plan brings together all the voices we heard in two years of asking Denverites all across our city, “What’s your vision for Denver?”
 Comprehensive Plan 2040 is the 20-year vision for Denver and its people, and reflects the voice of thousands who have shared their hopes, concerns and dreams for the future.
 City leaders will use its recommendations to guide the decisions that shape our city over the next 20 years, and its key concepts can be found in the four other, more detailed plans in the Denveright family.

 Thousands of Denverites have let us know what’s important as Denver evolves over the next 20 years.
 Together, we want:

 These are the six elements of the Comprehensive Plan 2040 vision, and they inform the long-term goals that will guide our future.

 Blueprint Denver is a citywide land use and transportation plan for the next 20 years that calls for growing an inclusive city through: complete neighborhoods and complete transportation networks; a measured, common-sense approach to new growth; and for the first time, land-use decisions through the lens of social equity.